Linaro/zephyr_confidential_ai/README.rst

 * ``tfm_tflm_service``: TensorFlow Lite Micro inference engine and model execution
 * ``tfm_utvm_service``: TVM inference engine and model execution
+* ``tfm_aat_service``: AAT (Application Attestation Token) secure services are in charge of creating AAT tokens that contain TFLM and UTVM version and model information.

 These secure services are added to TF-M as part of the secure build process that takes place before the NS Zephyr application is built, and are